 - Health education and anticipatory guidance:

-- Bright Futures is an excellent resource and provides materials for families.
+- Bright Futures is an excellent resource and provides Family Materials.

 - Iowa State University provides anticipatory guidance handouts for families.
-Download "Ages and Stages" brochures at no cost from ISU Extension and Outreach.
+Download a series of "Ages and Stages" brochures at no cost from ISU Extension and Outreach.
 These brochures are also available in a Spanish version, Edades.

-Please visit our Resources page to find medical home resources for special needs populations.
+Please visit our Resources page to find medical home resources for these special needs populations:

 - International Adoption